-The difference between most good plastic coops and a wooden one is the lack of framework and those havens called crevices.
-Remember Red Mite love crevices?
+The difference between most good plastic coops and a wooden one is the lack of framework and those perfect havens called crevices.
+Remember us saying that Red Mite love crevices?

 Read our blog article on these “delightful” creatures and what to do about them.
 Give yourself a Red Mites eye view.
 Imagine if you were the size of a fullstop, and then imagine all the places you could hide in most coops.
 To be able to keep on top of Red Mite you need to be able to get at them.

-We have had wooden coops in the past but now we are plastic fantastic.
+We have had wooden coops in the past but now we are mostly plastic fantastic.
 They tick all the boxes for the givens above.
-Even so not all plastic coops are made equal.
+Even so, not all plastic coops are made equal.
 Some have to be dismantled in order to clean (remember our British weather).
 Others you are FORCED to clean virtually daily with a hose or pressure washer (remember our British weather and chicken poop has concrete qualities).
 Yet more are just plain silly and have even more corners and crevices than your average wooden coop.

 We are not totally against wooden coops.
-There are a lot of nice looking and solidly made coops on the market, however just make very sure you take account of the “givens”.
+There are a lot of really nice looking and solidly made coops on the market, however just make very sure you take account of the “givens”.
 One size does not fit all.
-Coops that require crawling on all fours to clean an attached run for example do not suit anyone over 2 feet tall or indeed anyone who is not skilled in the exotic art of limbo dancing.
+Coops that require crawling on all fours to clean an attached run for example will not suit anyone over 2 feet tall or indeed anyone who is not skilled in the exotic art of limbo dancing.
 Slithering along on the floor commando fashion humming the theme tune to Mission Impossible makes this task sound a lot more exciting than it is.
 Getting your belt loops and hair tangled in hooks and chicken equipment is not fun.
 This in our opinion (and bitter experience) is most definitely a deal-breaker.